Hi! You've reached our website for customers based outside of the United States.

 Bitcoin is a form of digital currency that can be used to pay for goods and services anywhere that it is accepted.
 This is similar to how fiat currencies, such as the US Dollar (USD/JPY), British Pound (GBP/USD), Euro (EUR/GBP), and others are used for trade.

-Blockchain refers to the format followed by many cryptocurrencies to verify that a payee is the legitimate owner of the coin.
-It does this by keeping a ledger of each coin’s movements when being passed to the new owner.
+Blockchain or Distributed Ledger Technology refers to the format followed by many cryptocurrencies to verify that a payee is the legitimate owner of the coin through decentralization and cryptographic hashing.
+It does this by keeping a ledger (a record-keeping system) of each coin’s movements when being passed to the new owner.
 Approving each transaction also ensures that movements are in line with the network’s protocols.

-All independent nodes have access to ledgers that hold information as to who owns the coin at any given time.
+All independent nodes (network stakeholders) have access to ledgers that hold information as to who owns the coin at any given time and can confirm the legality of each block.
 Each transaction or packet of data is referred to as a ‘block’ and the ledger can link them all together in chronological order.
 This is how the ‘blockchain’ became synonymous with Bitcoin, since it uses blockchain methodologies to keep the system transparent and honest.

 Like owning gold, silver, or any other potential store of value, the owner is speculating that in the future, the price of the item will rise.

 Owners of Bitcoin are exposed to long-term risk by lacking historical data to predict if their coin will hold value in the future.
 In addition, they need to store their digital currency in an acceptable digital wallet.
 Once they want to make a purchase or sell their coin, they will need to go to the open market and ensure that they have the proper password for their wallet.